Equity & Inclusive Excellence

 Building Our Community

-The College’s Inclusive Excellence Committee is developing, strengthening and implementing a long-term cultural shift to uphold diversity and equity as central to institutional excellence.
+The College’s Diversity, Equity & Inclusion (DEI) Committee is developing, strengthening and implementing a long-term cultural shift to uphold diversity and equity as central to institutional excellence.

-College of Arts, Humanities and Social Sciences Staff Committee
+College of Arts, Humanities & Social Sciences Staff Committee

 The College's Staff Committee works to enhance staff support, engagement and morale in an inclusive excellence work environment that promotes staff dialogue, visibility and participation.Learn More